18 Ways Money Slips Through Your Fingers

 Keep on top of ATM transactions so you don’t end up paying money to get cash.
 Don’t let your checking account get overdrawn because you don’t keep track of how much money you actually have.
 And if your bank charges a monthly maintenance fee, consider moving your money to a fee-free account.

-Do you belong to a health club that you rarely visit?
+Do you belong to a gym that you rarely visit?
 Do you have more streaming subscriptions that you can reasonably watch?
-Cancel your membership or subscription and stop wasting money.

-Check your credit card statement carefully each month for recurring items you might have forgotten about and cancel them.
+Monthly charges for seldom-used subscriptions or memberships can take money you could be using for other things.
+Check your credit card statement carefully each month for recurring items you might have forgotten about or no longer have time to use and cancel them.
 You can always sign up again later if your circumstances change.

 There are many ways that money can slip through our fingers.
 By following these guidelines, you can avoid some of the pitfalls and stop wasting money.